It’s hard to miss the works of art showcased on the exterior brick walls of Mulgrave Park, the public-housing community in Halifax’s North End.

-One day, as Williams walked Mulgrave’s streets he sat on a staircase, a popular hang-out for Mulgrave kids, “looking at Tyler’s mural from a distance and saw BMWs, Bentleys,” the cars of upper-class citizens coming to see Tyler’s mural.
+One day, as Williams walked Mulgrave’s streets he sat on a staircase, a popular hang-out for local kids, “looking at Tyler’s mural from a distance and saw BMWs, Bentleys,” the cars of upper-class citizens coming to see it.

-In that moment Williams realized the mural was bridging a gap of demographics.
+Williams realized the mural was bridging a gap of demographics.
 “I [wished] they could see the whole community because then they may change something,” he says.
-“I contacted the artists who did Tyler’s mural and said ‘let’s do a mural festival’.”
+“I contacted the artists who did Tyler’s mural and said ‘let’s do a mural festival.’”